World stocks mostly gain, helped by hopes for progress in China-US trade talks

 HONG KONG (AP) — Shares advanced Friday in Europe after a mixed day in Asia as investors pinned their hopes on weekend trade talks between China and the U.S.

-The future for the S&P 500 was nearly unchanged while that for the Dow Jones Industrial Average slipped 0.1%.
+The future for the S&P 500 rose 0.2% while that for the Dow Jones Industrial Average edged 0.1% higher.

 China reported that its exports rose at a faster-than-expected 8.1% annual pace in April, down from 12.4% the month before.
 Exports to the United States dropped more than 20%, however, as President Donald Trump’s steep tariff increases took effect.